Cathay Pacific Inflight Experience

 Despite our recent underwhelming experiences with Qatar and Turkish Airlines, we were still cautiously optimistic about our forthcoming Cathay Pacific flights to Hong Kong and Bali.
-We were hoping that our Cathay Pacific inflight experience would be something to savour.
+In fact, we were hoping our Cathay Pacific inflight experience would be something to savour.

 We had purchased return tickets from London to Bali, including a 2-night stopover in Hong Kong.
-The total cost for our Cathay Pacific flights was €450 per person: Not bad for the No.5 Top airline in the world, and the world’s No.1 safest airline.
+The total cost for our Cathay Pacific flights was €450 per person: Not bad for the No.4 Top airline in the world, and the world’s No.11 safest airline.

 Cathay Pacific Online Check-in

 To save time and avoid queuing at the airport check-in counters, we decided to try Cathay Pacific’s online check-in service.

 We would each only be taking a 7-kilo carry-on bag, so we didn’t need to check in any luggage.

 However, we discovered an almost unusable online check-in website, with a questionable seat-selection service.
 It was unclear and counter-intuitive, unlike similar services offered by other airlines.
 In the end, we just gave up and resigned ourselves to queuing at the desks like everyone else.

 Cathay Pacific Inflight to Hong Kong

 The first leg of our journey (from London to Hong Kong) went smoothly enough.
 However, just 2 modestly-portioned meals were offered during the 11-hour journey, and alcoholic drinks were offered only with these meals.

 Our Cathay Pacific flight crew didn’t offer any of the niceties normally associated with economy-class long-haul flights.
 There were no hot refreshing towels, and no individual packages with socks and eye-shades.